Allocation of Members

 The President shall call meetings, preside at all meetings, serve as chairperson of the Executive Committee, and shall be an ex-officio member of all committees.
 He/she shall, with the advice and consent of a majority of the Executive Committee, appoint all committees and their chairpersons.
 The President shall also serve as co‑chair of the Planning and Fiscal Council.

 The First Vice‑President shall preside in the absence of the President, and shall succeed him/her when he/she vacates his/her office during his/her term of office.
+This officer shall also function as Legislative Liaison whose function is to report to the Senate legislative activities and developments that might affect higher education.
 Other committee assignments will be allocated as needed.

 The Secretary shall prepare and transmit the agenda for each meeting.